 Maui is Hawaii’s renowned resort destination and a popular vacation spot for many tourists.
-We couldn’t think of a better place to start our Hawaii vacation and recover from our jetlag.
+We couldn’t think of a better place to start our Hawaii island hopping adventure and recover from our jetlag.
 But did you know there’s plenty of things to do in Maui with kids other than lounging by the pool?
 And the best thing is that most of these Maui attractions aren’t too far apart.
 You could easily plan them on a single day, making this the ultimate Maui day trip for families.

 For your convenience, you’ll find a map indicating all these stops in the second last paragraph of this post.